reactwg/react-native-releases/docs/guide-release-candidate.md

 ### 1. Release a stable version following [release process](./guide-release-process.md)

-### 2. Update the Support policy
+### 2. Update the Support policy on website and working group.

+You need to update the **support policy** and releases table for the upcoming version of React Native.

+The files to update are:

+- The [release table](https://github.com/facebook/react-native-website/edit/main/website/src/components/releases/_releases-table.md) on the React Native website.
-Update the [support policy](./support.md#what-versions-are-currently-supported) for the new version.
+- The [support policy](./support.md#what-versions-are-currently-supported) in the releases working group.

-- The first line should contain the `Next Release` and the status must be `Not Started`
-- The other lines must be updated by bumping the versions in the first column by 1 minor
+Make sure to update all the lines by bumping the versions in the first column by 1 minor

 So, for example, if the table contains: